srikarG81/API-Design-Approach-in-.NET-Core/README.md

 - Add the json file under wwwroot
 - Add Swashbuckle.AspNetCore Nuget pacakge.
 - Add following code in Startup.cs
+- API documentation is generated from the json file.
+- Implement your business requirement as per the API contract defined in the swagger.
 ```C#
  public void Configure(IApplicationBuilder app, IWebHostEnvironment env){
 // .